 Benjamin Moore Chantilly Lace is a bright white that has just a hint of warmth to it so it doesn’t feel stark… making it perfect for trim, cabinets, interiors and exteriors.
-It’s the perfect compliment to spaces with blue hues or slightly cooler colors.
+It’s the perfect complement to spaces with blue hues or slightly cooler colors.

 A home painted in Chantilly Lace from Benjamin Moore, Christmas tree in the living room